IMF's Georgieva downbeat on global economic forecast, warns against protectionism

 The head of the International Monetary Fund on Friday signaled a possible downward revision of global economic forecasts, and warned the United States and China against rekindling a trade war that could weaken a recovery from the coronavirus pandemic.
-IMF Managing Director Kristalina Georgieva told an online event hosted by the European University Institute that recent economic data for many countries was coming in below the Fund's already pessimistic forecast for a 3% contraction in 2020.
+Kristalina Georgieva, the IMF's managing director, told an online event hosted by the European University Institute that recent economic data for many countries was coming in below the fund's already pessimistic forecast for a 3% contraction in 2020.

 ALSO READ